Are you overwhelmed?

 Lord, we desperately need soul rest.
 Show us how.
 We thank you for leading us to fill back up.

-Share your answer to this question to be entered: What is one change I can make, with God’s help, to feel less overwhelmed?
+Q: What is one tangible change I can make, with God’s help, to feel less overwhelmed?